-For the project, you'll continue to work with the live buoy data, doing some more sophisticated calculations and analyses, aided by our function library.
+For the project, you'll continue to work with the Goldie buoy data, doing some more sophisticated calculations and analyses, aided by your function library.

 Lists are an important data structure in Python.
 A list is an ordered sequence of values.
 In Python the values of a list can be of any type, including other lists, and the list does not have to all be of the same type (that is not necessarily the case for all programming languages).
 For this assignment, we'll mostly be dealing with lists of numbers.

 Put the following assignment into your Python file.
 It assigns to a a new list with five values.

 In Python a list is delimited by square brackets, and the elements of the list are separated by commas.
 To access one element of a list, use syntax called bracket-notation.
 The first element of a list has index zero and is specified by the expression

 Add two more lines to your file to print out the 5 and the 1 (the first element in the list and the fourth element in the list).